-Imagine browsing through a long list of articles, if the background color of each article is the same, it is easy for the eyes to get tired and difficult to distinguish between adjacent entries.This is when if the list can implement 'alternating row colors', that is, one row is light and the next row is dark, the reading experience will become smooth immediately.
+Imagine browsing through a long list of articles when each article has the same background color; it's easy for the eyes to tire and difficult to distinguish between adjacent entries.At this time, if the list can implement 'alternating row colors', that is, one row is light and the next row is dark, the reading experience will immediately become smooth many times.

-In addition to simple alternating row coloring, sometimes we also need more fine-grained control.For example, add a special 'first-item' class name to the first item in the list, or dynamically generate a class name containing a number based on some data (such as an article ID, number of reads), such as 'post-id-123'.These requirements point to a core feature: the ability to flexibly concatenate unique or patterned CSS class names for each list item during loop traversal.
+In addition to simple alternate line coloring, sometimes we also need more fine-grained control.For example, add a special "first-item" class name to the first item in the list, or dynamically generate a class name containing a number based on some data (such as an article ID, read count), like "post-id-123".These requirements all point to a core feature: to be able to flexibly concatenate a unique or specific regular CSS class name for each list item in a loop.

-AnQiCMS's template language borrows the syntax of Django template engine, allowing us to easily embed logic control and data output in the HTML structure.
-Next, let's take a look at how to...forImplementing these dynamic styles in the loop.
+AnQiCMS's template language borrows the syntax of the Django template engine, allowing us to easily embed logic control and data output in the HTML structure.
+Next, let's take a look at how toforImplement these dynamic styles in the loop.

 A simple article list loop might look like this: